Danapit/210Pb_dating_CFCS_SERAC_test/README.md

 # 210Pb dating CFCS SERAC test
-The exponential fit in this model is done on linearized profile, using linear fit.
-However, because 210Pb_xs is a value calculated from two measurements, at the lower activity profile where the excess activity nears 0, ofen times negative values are present.
-These are the ignored by the fit and not included in calculated parameters.
+The fitting in this model in order to calculate sedimentation rate and initial activity parameters is done on a linearized profile (using log(Activity)), with a linear fit.
+However, because 210Pb_xs is a value calculated from two measurements, at the lower activity profile where the excess activity nears 0, often times negative values are present.
+These are then ignored by the fit and not included in calculation of parameters.
+I wondered if this can have an systematic effect on the fit result.
 ![scatch](https://github.com/Danapit/210Pb_dating_CFCS_SERAC_test/blob/main/Figs/Scatch.png)

-I wonder if this can have an systematic effect on the fit result.

 I though of this experiment:
 * define an "ideal" profile with sedimentation rate, initial activity, constant supported lead value a "calibration factor"